 There’s approximately 60 beaches on the Sunshine Coast in Australia, plus tons of coastal towns, parks and tourist trap centres spanning over 40 miles.
 So you could be there months exploring it all.
 But I’ve kept this write up to three of the most popular towns and their surrounding attractions.

 Like most places in Australia flying or driving is preferable – though the greyhound coach service has improved enormously if on a budget.
 It really depends where you are coming from.
-I have always flown to Brisbane and then driven up.
+I have either flown to Brisbane from Sydney and then driven up or to Byron Bay and driven up.
+When I was living in Brisbane it was always by car – what a life to spend every weekend with this accessible.
+Not sure why I left!

-You can also fly direct into the Sunshine Coast airport (on Friendship Avenue – love that name) but you will still need a car to get around – unless you are simply going to one spot – to flop and drop!
-Then a taxi it is!
+You can also fly direct into the Sunshine Coast airport (on Friendship Avenue – love that name) but you will still need a car to get around, unless you are simply going to one spot – to flop and drop!
+Then a taxi or Uber it is.

-I’ve been here a lot.
-Mainly when I lived in Brisbane – which was a long time ago.
+I’ve been here many times, mainly when I lived in Brisbane – which was a long time ago.
 So I don’t have current restaurants to recommend but I do remember the very chilled vibe.
 More like the Nice of France rather than Cannes!
 It’s where the Brisbane city folk head to on the weekends.
-The dream!
 Which makes Moololabar really popular as it’s closest to the city for day trips.
 A great seaside town with a stunning beach that I also liked it for the phonetic spelling!

-This is Sunshine Coast’s sophisticated version south of France – low key elegance and understated wealth.
+This is Sunshine Coast’s sophisticated version south of France – low key elegance and understated wealth, chilled with a slight pretentious edge but packed with surfers and yogis to balance it out.
 Sandwiched between Noosa river and the ocean this gorgeous get away has something for everyone.

-This is where Brisbane and indeed many Aussie families flock in the summer.
-This also means in the school holidays it’s pretty much sold out or extortionate prices to stay.
-But with its great restaurants, beautiful beaches and heritage hikes you can see why it’s become so popular.
+A popular destination for Brisbane and indeed many Aussie families to flock to in the summer.
+So do note in school holidays not only is it extortionate to stay you may not even find anywhere last minute.
+From great restaurants, beautiful beaches and heritage hikes you can see why it’s become so popular.

 This really is a seaside town at heart.
 It’s all about units and self catering rather than hotels as people come for weeks at a time.
 (If you love a rose and rest break then this is for you.
 If you get restless then a lazy long weekend would probably suit better).

-Last time I stayed at the OutRigger and at that time, it was great value plus it had 2 bedrooms with the hugest bed.
-But it was up the hill and whilst there were buggies we wished we had booked to be on Hastings Street.
+I have in two hotels, both I would recommend.
+The OutRigger was great value plus it had 2 bedrooms with the hugest bed however it was up the hill and whilst there were buggies we wished we had booked to be on Hastings Street.
 This is the street with the majority of the bars and restaurants are, so if you want to ditch your car while you are here then stay in walking distance of the street.
-That said Uber is limited but definitely available if you want to pop to different areas.
+That said Uber is limited but definitely available if you want to pop to different places.

-The pool was very, very popular.
-For many, the ambition of the day was to move from a sunbed to the swim up bar and back!
-Many spent their days in the water just bobbing by the bar burning the calories as they drank their bubbles.
+The pool was extremely popular (out of season).
+For many, it seemed the ambition of the day was to move from a sunbed to the swim up bar and back!
+Spending their days in the water just bobbing by the bar burning the calories as they drank their bubbles.
 If that’s you, then you will love it here.

 Things to do in Noosa

-For those more active there is a hive of hikes and activities: You can learn to surf, have yoga by the pool, wander in the heritage parks and see koalas in the their natural habitat.
+For those active holiday makers, there is a hive of hikes and activities: You can learn to surf, have yoga by the pool, wander in the heritage parks or see koalas in the their natural habitat.

-The walk is really more an up hill hike up – to the charmingly named hells gates.
-It wasn’t hell – it’s where the fairy pools and a dolphins look out are.
+The walk is really more an up hill hike up – to the charmingly named, ‘Hells Gates’.
+It wasn’t hell, it’s where the fairy pools and a dolphins look out are.
+More like heaven!

-The path itself is pretty even and would be fine for most people but some off the beaten tracks are less safe and certainly don’t attempt the fairy pools alone as it’s rocky all the way down and pretty tricky!
+The path itself is pretty even and would be fine for most people.
+Some off the beaten tracks are less safe and certainly don’t attempt the fairy pools alone, it’s rocky all the way down and pretty tricky!

 The walk up had seriously stunning scenery.
 Just take lots of water with you and have your phone charged – photo ops galore!

 Alternatively there is the another exhaustive exercise – shopping!
-On Sunday’s there are the markets and all week long are an array of expensive boutique shops.
-Or you can hop on a ferry and head down to Noosa junction where more shops await you.
+On Sunday’s there are the markets and all week long there is an array of expensive boutique shops.
+Even more can be found if you hop on a ferry and head down to Noosa junction.

 If you go to the junction then do stay down for sunset – you won’t be disappointed.
 The aptly named ‘Sunset Bar‘ at Noosa Boathouse really is the perfect rooftop spot.
 Note you can’t book so go early to grab a seat.

-This was a foodie haven.
-I actually think I developed an addiction to grilled calamari!
+Noosa was a foodie haven and I actually think I developed an addiction to grilled calamari!
 It started in Brisbane at Maya rooftop bar and I just couldn’t get enough!
+In the UK it is always breaded (GF problems) and just isn’t as fresh as being caught the day you eat it.

 Miss Moneypenny’s

-With its sister restaurant in Gold Coast this is one of Noosa’s boujee go to’s.
-Service was a bit sleepy but the food was insane and they were so kind to take note of my requests for seating – was a vibey way to spend a Saturday night.
+With its sister restaurant in Gold Coast, Miss Moneypenny’s is one of Noosa’s boujee go to’s.
+Service was a bit sleepy but the food was incredible and they were so kind to take note of my requests for seating – was a vibey way to spend a Saturday night.

-This was all the European cafe vibes and perfect for a champagne brunch.
+Rococo gives all the European café vibes and perfect for a champagne brunch.
+It did feel a bit hectic but it was a popular spot.

-This was a spontaneous stop after our hike.
+Bistro C was a spontaneous stop after our hike.
 The front tables on the beach, on a Sunday, were obviously booked!
-But we could still see out to the ocean set further back.
+But we could still see out to the ocean sat further back.
 Very low key decor but great food and very attentive waiter – who took a shine to every girl who entered!
 Was quite entertaining!

 Heading back: Sunshine Coast stops to make